Shyzuna/pyweek26/README.md

 LICENSE:

-This game Beyond the game is placed in the Public Domain.
+This game Operation Moonlight is placed in the Public Domain.